snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 There is a wide array of tools available for this kind of orchestration, including [AWS Data Pipeline] [aws-data-pipeline], [Luigi] [luigi], [Chronos] [chronos], [Jenkins] [jenkins] and [Airflow] [airflow].
 These tools tend to have the following two capabilities:

 1. A job-scheduler, which determines when each batch processing job will run
-2. A DAG-runner, which can treat a job as a [Directed Acylic Graph] [dag] of inter-dependent steps and run those steps in the correct order
+2. A DAG-runner, which can treat a job as a [directed acylic graph] [dag] of inter-dependent steps and run those steps in the correct order

 Make no mistake - these are powerful tools which let you to orchestrate sophisticated batch processing pipelines.
 But with that power comes complexity, and operating these sytems reliably is not always straightforward - for example see [Kyle Kingsbury's recent testing of Chronos] [aphyr-chronos], where he wrote: